 Today I have a special guest post for you... from my husband!
 He built us this amazing and unique tv unit for our family room and is going to tell you all about it!
 Here goes...

-A post from Adam:
+A post from Adam:_____________________________________________________________________________

-“Command Center” (as I like to call it).
+The wife has been bugging me to write a little something on the newest addition to our home: our TV“Command Center” (as I like to call it).
 We recently hung our TV on the wall (when we noticed our existing stand bowing under the weight of the TV).
 After that was done, it was time to focus on the entertainment center itself.

 We have had this project planned for awhile but never could find a piece that we liked.
 We looked at Ikea, Overstock.com, and several antique shops but never found something to fit our tastes and our components.
 So for Christmas I asked for a Kreg Jig and my project started to take life.